janosh/svelte-zoo/readme.md

-    CodeLinks, // link code fences to Svelte REPL, GitHub or StackBlitz for interactive sandboxing Confetti, // let confetti emoji rain across the screen to playfully show some event was triggered CopyButton, // add to code fences to allow copying its contents GitHubCorner, // place an animated GitHub icon linking to your repo in the screen corner Icon, // used by the other components to render the occasional icon but can also be imported for outside use PrevNext, // links to previous and next posts/pages/items in a list
+    CodeLinks, // link code fences to Svelte REPL, GitHub or StackBlitz for interactive sandboxing Confetti, // let confetti emoji rain across the screen to playfully show some event was triggered CopyButton, // add to code fences to allow copying its contents FileDetails, // use HTML <details> to show/hide file contents GitHubCorner, // place an animated GitHub icon linking to your repo in the screen corner Icon, // used by the other components to render the occasional icon but can also be imported for outside use PrevNext, // links to previous and next posts/pages/items in a list